RealPlayer is RealNetworks's media player product used to render video and other media. For more information, visit http://www.real.com/

 Remote exploitation of a memory corruption vulnerability in RealNetworks, Inc.'s RealPlayer media player could allow attackers to execute arbitrary code in the context of the targeted user.

-The vulnerability specifically exists in the way RealPlayer handles specially crafted RealMedia files using RealAudio codec.
+The vulnerability specifically exists in the way RealPlayer handles specially crafted RealMedia video files.

-When decoding an audio stream in a specially crafted RealMedia file, RealPlayer uses a value from the file without properly validating it, which leads to heap memory corruption and an exploitable condition.
+When processing specially crafted RealMedia files, RealPlayer uses a value from the file to control a loop operation.
+Realplayer fails to validate the value before using it, which leads to heap memory corruption and an exploitable condition.

 RealNetworks has released a patch which addresses this issue.
 Information about downloadable vendor updates can be found by clicking on the URLs shown.

-The Common Vulnerabilities and Exposures (CVE) project has assigned the name CVE-2010-4387 to this issue.
+The Common Vulnerabilities and Exposures (CVE) project has assigned the name CVE-2010-4386 to this issue.
 This is a candidate for inclusion in the CVE list (http://cve.mitre.org/), which standardizes names for security problems.

 12/10/2010 Coordinated public disclosure

 This vulnerability was reported to iDefense by Omair.

 Get paid for vulnerability research

 Permission is granted for the redistribution of this alert electronically.
 It may not be edited in any way without the express written consent of iDefense.
 If you wish to reprint the whole or any part of this alert in any other medium other than electronically, please e-mail customer service for permission.